uwspstar/FullStack/docker/readme.md

 An image is an executable package that includes everything needed A container is launched by running an image.
 ```
-- Docker client (Docker cli) // commands just a portal, nothing related the docker imgs and containers
+- Docker client (Docker cli) // commands just a portal, nothing related the docker images and containers

 - Docker server (Docker daemon) // create img ,run container
 - install Docker on mac https://www.udemy.com/docker-and-kubernetes-the-complete-guide/learn/v4/t/lecture/11436624?start=1
 - **install Docker which install a linux VM on the top of mac/windows , the linux kernal is running inside linux VM**